MAX IV Machine Advisory Committee – MAC

 Bob Hettel, SLAC, US

 Committee members are appointed by the MAX IV Laboratory Board for a 3-year term with the possibility of extension.
-The Machine Advisory Committee meets twice a year.
 The MAC Chair is invited once a year to present the committee’s findings at one of the Board meetings.

 MAX IV Scientific Advisory Committee – SAC